Metric/Materia/README.md

  * Load up the main solution
  * Make sure Math3D Project is referenced in Interfaces project.
  * Make sure Assimp and Math3D project is referenced properly in RSMI (Really Simple Mesh Importer) project
- * Make sure Newtonsoft JSON, NLog, System.Drawing, Math3D Project, RSMI Project, and Interfaces Project is properly referenced in Core project
+ * Make sure Newtonsoft JSON, NLog, System.Drawing, Math3D Project, RSMI Project, Interfaces Project, and Archive Project is properly referenced in Core project
  * Make sure Core Project is referenced in Exporters Project.
- * Make sure OpenTK, OpenTK control, Newtonsoft JSON, NLog, DDSReader Project, Core Project, Math3D Project, Interfaces Project, and Exporters Project is referenced in Materia project
+ * Make sure OpenTK, OpenTK control, Newtonsoft JSON, NLog, DDSReader Project, Core Project, Math3D Project, Interfaces Project, Exporters Project, and Archive Project is referenced in Materia project
  * Build
  * May have to copy runtimes folder for assimp from RSMI project build folder to the built materia.exe location
  * May have to copy language folders for Avalon Dock from the Xceed.WPF.AvalanDock build folder to the built materia.exe location.